ARTICLE

 Yellowstone is Still Hot

-Yellowstone National Park sits over a hotspot, a place in the Earth's crust where magma sits close to the surface.
+Yellowstone National Park sits over a hotspot, a place in Earth's crust where magma sits close to the surface.
 The Yellowstone Supervolcano, which sits over the hotspot, has had three caldera-forming eruptions: 2.1 million years ago, 1.3 million years ago and 640,000 years ago.

 Magma continues to build beneath Yellowstone.
 It's a question of when, not if, it erupts again.
 (Chances are good that we have 90,000 years or so before that happens, but geologists monitor the area just in case!)